replicatedhq/replicated-docs/docs/reference/custom-resource-config.md

 ```

 Repeatable items do not use the `default` or `value` fields, but instead a `valuesByGroup` field.
-`valuesByGroup` should have an entry for the parent Config Group name, with all default `key:value` pairs nested in the group.
+`valuesByGroup` must have an entry for the parent Config Group name, with all of the default `key:value` pairs nested in the group.
 At least one default entry is required for the repeatable item.
 ```yaml
     valuesByGroup:
       ports: